syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Localization.md

 <tr>
 <td>
 EmptyDataSource</td><td>
-DataSource must not be empty at initial load since columns are generated from the dataSource in AutoGenerate column grid</td></tr>
+DataSource must not be empty at initial load since columns are generated from the dataSource in AutoGenerate Column Grid</td></tr>
 <tr>
 <td>
 True</td><td>